geoserver/geoserver/doc/en/user/source/security/urlchecks.rst

 Removing a regular expression based check
 -----------------------------------------

-To remove a URL Checks, select the checkbox next to one or more rows in the :guilabel:`URL Check list` table.
+To remove a URL Check, select the checkbox next to one or more rows in the :guilabel:`URL Check list` table.
 Press the :guilabel:`Remove selected URL checks` button to remove.
 You will be asked to confirm or cancel the removal.
 Pressing :guilabel:`OK` removes the selected URL Checks.

 .. _security_urlchecks_edit: